 Premature infants of low birth weight are at risk of developing hyperoxia during their care.
-At term the vascularization of the retina is complete on the nasal half of the retina, the temporal half vascularizes after birth.
-This is worse in premature infants who may have a poorly developing retinal vascular system.
+At term, retinal vascularization is complete on the nasal half of the retina; the temporal half vascularizes after birth.
+Thus, premature infants may have a poorly developing retinal vascular system.

 The disease progresses in some patients despite timely intervention while rarely progresses to severe states in others, thus suggesting some genetic influence on the pathogenesis.

-Two schools of thought have been put forward to explain the pathophysiology of the disease:
+Two schools of thought have been put forward to explain the disease pathophysiology:

-Upon birth, the neonate is exposed to a relative hyperoxic state compared to a hypoxic utero state.
-This induces damage on the mesenchymal spindle cells behind the retina that develop gap junctions leading to abnormal vascularization.
+Upon birth, the neonate is exposed to a relative hyperoxic state compared to a hypoxic in utero state.
+This damages the mesenchymal spindle cells behind the retina that develop gap junctions, leading to abnormal vascularization.

-The two-phase theory as put forward by Ashton states that upon birth, the initial event occurs upon exposure to a hyperoxic environment and instead of vascularization.
+The two-phase theory, as put forward by Ashton, states that, upon birth, the initial event occurs upon exposure to a hyperoxic environment and instead of vascularization.
 The vessels undergo vasoconstriction to cause irreversible capillary cell destruction.
-This triggers the release of mediators such as vascular endothelial growth factor (VEGF) that induces disorganized vascularization and thus do not respond well to proper regulation.
+This triggers the release of mediators, such as vascular endothelial growth factor (VEGF), that induces disorganized vascularization and thus does not respond well to proper regulation.